 GreenGeeks got the #3 position, and it might surprise many (& doubt) as shared hosts are not great when it comes to performance.
 However, our transparent data proved it wrong where the $2.49 GreenGeeks plan conveniently beat $30 managed WP hosts in response time and Load testing.
 GreenGeeks is recommended for someone who is just getting with the online business but at the same time requires a fast host.

 Templ is the overall fastest managed WordPress hosting we've tested.
 Templ is the managed WordPress hosting powered by Google Cloud, CDN, and DNS.
 Our demo site hosted on Templ recorded the fast server response time and produced impressive load testing results.
 The best of Templ features are

 Templ plan starts at $15 per month and goes to $149 per month.
 There is also an option to create custom plans inside their dashboard.
 You can get started with $30 credits, giving you up to 60 days of free hosting based on your plan.

 Templ sites recorded 309 ms average response time and 100% uptime throughout our testing period.
 Their response time is better than Kinsta and WP Engine and, at the same time, priced 50% lesser, thus makes it a great option to recommend as the topmost fastest hosting provider.

 On top of that, the Global TTFB of Templ is the fastest among all the 16 hosts we’ve tested here.
 Templ averaged 354 ms while tested from below ten locations.
-Even though the server was located in United States, you can see their TTFB is fast in most part of the world, thanks to Google Premium network.
+Even though the server was located in the United States, you can see their TTFB is fast in most parts of the world, thanks to the Google Premium network.

 Overall, Templ is the rockstar hosting I use and recommend for anyone looking for an affordable yet fastest managed WordPress hosting service.